 As another safety manager discusses, one field technician noted that if his safety manager was in the field more often the safety manager would know how infrequent safety harnesses were used.
 Those are the kinds of safety hazards that managers cannot know unless they are regularly “in the field.”
 And if managers are ignorant about the real world conditions of their SMS, then they cannot possibly properly manage it.

-Being a regular face in the working environment of front line employees does more than simply give aviation safety mangers the real world conditions of:
+Being a regular face in the working environment of front-line employees does more than simply give aviation safety managers the real world conditions of:

 - What are the most dangerous pieces of equipment; and

-It also lets employees know that safety mangers are doing their job, and watching out for their safety.
+It also lets employees know that safety managers are doing their job, and watching out for their safety.

 Delegate Tasks to Others